 Traditional ravioli is made from egg pasta dough and filled with cheese or meat.
 Sometimes even vegetables (think squash, spinach, tomatoes), and sometimes mushrooms!

 The filling is in between two layers of egg pasta dough and sealed around the edges.
-It’s also generally served with a traditional marinara or other cream sauce.
+It’s also generally served with a traditional marinara or other cream sauce, such as my Toasted Ravioli with Cheesy Marinara Sauce.

 ARE MUSHROOMS GOOD FOR YOU?